overthink/circlet/README.md

 }
 ```

-This CPS approach is borrowed from Haskell's
+Circlet's CPS approach is borrowed from
 [WAI](https://hackage.haskell.org/package/wai-3.2.1/docs/Network-Wai.html)
 (thanks [stebulus](https://github.com/stebulus)).

 ## TODO

+* Async handlers
 * Middleware
   * ~~regular params (query string, post body)~~
   * ~~cookies~~
   * ~~multipart params (i.e. file upload)~~
   * ~~sessions~~ (deferred)
   * serve static resources/files
-* Async handlers
-* Actual adapter abstraction (right now only `JettyAdapter` and `JettyOptions` exist)
+* Separate Jetty-specific bits into separate project
+* Support other web servers besides Jetty

 ## Known issues

 * A CPS handler could call the continuation function multiple times.
 I'm not
   sure how to prevent this, (or if I should) so don't do it.
 Unless you need
   to.
-* CPS is nice, but in theory it can easily blow the stack since nothing really
-  returns.
-I'm hoping this won't be a problem in practice since most apps
-  won't compose more than a few tens of middleware and handlers, and
-  presumably user code running inside handlers won't use CPS.
-But I'm not
-  sure, so the whole thing might be doomed :)

 ## License